Texture

 Instructions for Repousse:

-Step 2: After the demo, practice using tooling foil on the scrap piece provided by Mrs. Young.
+Step 2: Following the demonstration, practice using tooling foil on the scrap piece provided by Ms. Best.

 Instructions for Drawing: